 5. How are contests vs. out-of-state teams counted?

 Results from contests against out-of-state teams shall be included in the RPI calculation.
 A team's Weighted Winning Percentage (WWP) and Opponents' Winning Percentage (OWP) will reflect any out-of-state opponents.
 Out-of-state contests are not counted in the Colley rating.
 Only contests against Oregon schools within the same classification and ±1 classification away are counted in the Colley ratings.

-Schools are required to track the winning percentage of out-of-state opponents by weekly updating their out-of-state opponent's win/loss record.
+Schools are required to track the winning percentage of out-of-state opponents by updating their out-of-state opponent's win/loss record weekly.
 Schools are strongly encouraged to utilize the Out-of-State Opponents Form in order to have direct, regular contact with these teams.
 Schools must update their out-of-state opponents' records weekly (excluding any contest played against that particular school when counting wins, losses, or ties).

 Out-of-state opponent's record are modified by excluding the contest(s) against the Oregon team.
 These modified out-of-state records do not include any forfeited contests by the out-of-state opponent.
 Out-of-state records should include regular season results and any league/district playoffs.
 State playoff results are not included.